expo/expo/docs/pages/troubleshooting/react-native-version-mismatch.md

 ## What this error means

-The packager that you're running in your terminal (either with `expo start` or `react-native start`) is using a different version of `react-native` than the app on your device or emulator.
+The bundler that you're running in your terminal (typically Metro bundler via `expo start`) is using a different version of `react-native` than the app on your device or emulator.
 This can happen after upgrading your React Native or Expo SDK version, _or_ when connecting to the wrong local packager instance.

 ## How to fix it